 The High by Satisfy, Paris

-Paris – Sportswear brand Satisfy is capturing the sensations of a long solo run in its new vinyl album launch.
+Paris – Sportswear brand Satisfy is capturing the sensations of meditative practices in its new vinyl album launch.

-Considering the inspiring and transformative experience of running, The High album brings together sounds that emulate the feeling of running being able to provide another level of consciousness.
+Considering the inspiring and transformative experience of mind-altering activities like yoga and meditation, The High album brings together sounds that emulate feelings of enlightened emotion and elevated consciousness.
 The brand describes this sensation as ‘a heightened state that allows for intense reflection, connection and creativity.’

 US – NiceSeats is empowering consumers to take hygiene into their own hands with its fabric seat covers for air travel.

 The washable and reusable covers aim to give control and peace of mind to consumers who are increasingly hyper-aware of the cleanliness of public spaces.
 By including a small pocket for personal belongings, the design also helps people avoid making contact with the often unhygienic seat-back pockets on aeroplanes.